 I don’t mean to be personal, but are you married?

-My wife and I have been together over 18 years, and are very happy with each other.
-The concepts I learned through EFT have been hugely helpful to us.
+My wife and I have been together over 20 years, and are very happy with each other and our marriage.
+EFT concepts have been hugely helpful to us.

 My husband will never come to couples counseling.